-A: CDC receives tens of thousands of proposals in response to competitive Funding Opportunity Announcements (FOAs) each year for health, research, education and training projects, of which approximately 25% are funded.
-The grant funding process is highly competitive and involves multiple steps, which are described in CDC's Grant Life Cycle Overview at https://www.cdc.gov/grants/lifecycleoverview/index.html.
+A: CDC receives tens of thousands of proposals in response to competitive funding opportunities each year for health, research, education, and training projects, of which approximately 25% are funded.
+The grant funding process is highly competitive and involves multiple steps, which are described in CDC's Grant Life Cycle Overview.
 Guides to writing grant applications are widely available on the Internet.
-For example, visit "Grant Writing Guidance and Tips" on CDC's website at https://www.cdc.gov/publichealthgateway/grantsfunding/grant-writing.html
+For example, visit CDC's Grant Writing Guidance and Tips webpage.